windows-2048/Example-Installer-MSI-Template/README.md

 3. Meanwhile, most pet projects are sufficiently simple (and not only pet ones) in means of installation process.
 And even if that is not the case, we want to preserve generality, allowing to create an installer of an arbitrary complexity via calling predefined functions form a custom DLL.

-## Requirements
+## Requirements to your pet project

-1. Your pet project has a **single** main executable to install and arbitrary set of DLLs shipped with the executable.
+1. Your project has a **single** main executable to install and arbitrary set of DLLs shipped with the executable.
 If your project has several executables, consider to implement a feature to run them from each other.

 2. Your project can be upgraded and downgraded easily without controlling a version info by the installer.
 Simple file copying is used always.